austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Finally got the meetup rsvp button to work on codeclub.social!
 I merged with dev.
 Now when the user goes to the index page, he/she can get information about the next meetup, rsvp to the next meetup, and then there will be a message saying that the user did in fact rsvp.

 **Thoughts**: The issue with the authentication had something to do with the html form I was using as a button to log in.
 As soon as I made it an anchor tag, it worked right away.
 I did something with cookies for the first time which was pretty neat.
 Overall, I feel pretty accomplished.
 Perhaps, I should add some more functionality and make it pretty, so that I make it something I am proud of.

+### Day 48: September 9, 2017

+**Today's Progress**: Cleaned up the react meetup api code a bit, made it into a bootstrap card on Brian's suggestion

+**Thoughts**: I think I am going to make a card for each of the next 3 meetups.
+This will make the log ins a little more complicated but it shouldn't be too bad.
+I am also planning on working on the FCC react recipe box tomorrow.
+It would probably be a good idea to make a medium post twice a month or so.
+Maybe I will start that tomorrow as well.